 The day that Little Bean asked if she was someone else’s daughter . . .

-I stopped the car and walked around the car to get the Beans out onto the pavement and gobsmacked is pretty much the best description for how I felt when Little Bean asked “is H our real Mother?”.
-I thought I’d misheard her so I asked her “what did you just say?”, again she said “is H our real Mother?”.
+I stopped the car and walked around the car to get the Beans out onto the pavement gobsmacked is pretty much the best description for how I felt when Little Bean asked, “Is H our real Mother?”.
+I thought I’d misheard her, so I asked her, “What did you just say?” again, she said, “Is H our real Mother?”.
 H is Curly’s Mum, Hubby’s ex-wife.
-I think I stood there in stunned silence for a few seconds before saying “of course she isn’t, I’m your real Mum.
+I think I stood there in stunned silence for a few seconds before saying, “Of course, she isn’t; I’m your real Mum.
 The only Mum you have ever had and the only one you will ever have”.
-Unfortunately I don’t think it came out as well as it could have done due to the shock I was in and then Little Bean made matters worse by saying “I was only joking, I didn’t mean it!”.
+Unfortunately, I don’t think it came out as well as it could have done due to the shock I was in, and then Little Bean made matters worse by saying, “I was only joking; I didn’t mean it!”.

-When we got to the car Beanie Boy asked me if I was ok and said “I know you’re our Mummy”, ever the sensitive little fella, he gave me a big cuddle which of course made me cry more.
+When we got to the car, Beanie Boy asked me if I was okay and said, “I know you’re our Mummy”.
+Ever the sensitive little fella, he gave me a big cuddle, which, of course, made me cry more.
 It played on my mind all day.
-I have a pretty good relationship with both of my boys, an easy relationship.
-They are both Mummy’s boys but Little Bean is very much a Daddy’s girl.
-It wasn’t always that way though, before the boys were born Little Bean was ‘my’ girl.
-She was my best friend and we would have such a giggle together but from the moment we brought Beanie Boy home from the hospital there was a shift.
-Suddenly she was Daddy’s girl!
+I have a pretty good relationship with both of my boys; it’s an easy relationship.
+They are both Mummy’s boys, but Little Bean is very much a Daddy’s girl.
+It wasn’t always that way, though; before the boys were born, Little Bean was ‘my’ girl.
+She was my best friend, and we would have such a giggle together, but from the moment we brought Beanie Boy home from the hospital, there was a shift.
+Suddenly, she was Daddy’s girl!

-Once I had put Little Bean to bed and closed her door, I popped to our bedroom to pop some ironing away and then I heard Little Bean sobbing.
+Once I had put Little Bean to bed and closed her door, I popped to our bedroom to pop some ironing away, and then I heard Little Bean sobbing.
 I went back to her bedroom and asked her why she was crying again and she said that she felt really bad for upsetting me and told me again how much she loved me and was sorry.
-We had another cuddle and then thankfully she settled down to sleep.
-It’s been a very emotionally draining day for me so I think an early night is in order.
+We had another cuddle, and then thankfully she settled down to sleep.
+It’s been a very emotionally draining day for me, so I think an early night is in order.

 As I keep telling myself, tomorrow is a new day x